sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 we will be able to auto-generate the APIs.
 The *implementation* itself does not have to be P4.

+### Functional testing

+ Functional testing provides a suite of checks to validate that the DASH devices satisfy the standard **SONiC functional requirements**.
+This is a **black-box testing**  concerned with validating whether the device works as intended with SONiC.
+For more information, see [SONiC testbed deployment and setup, SONiC testing, test report processing](https://github.com/Azure/sonic-mgmt/tree/master/docs).

 ### Performance testing

+Performance testing provides a suite of checks to verify that the DASH devices satisfy the standard **DASH performance requirements**.
+For more information about test documentation, test scripts, test configurations and other artifacts required to test a DASH device or devices, see [DASH Testing](https://github.com/Azure/DASH/tree/main/test).

 > [!NOTE]
 > TBD - We just capture the gist of it and then we link to the related test area.